microsoft/verona/docs/explore.md

 This dynamic consensus that an object is no longer in use can cause either latency issues or throughput.
-There is amazing research in doing this better but in Verona we want to take an alternative approach, ownership.
+There is amazing research in doing this better but in Verona we want to take an alternative approach: ownership.

 Ownership has been used a in a few languages to support scalable memory management.
 Rather than allowing multiple threads to access a single object, we ensure that at most one thread can access an object at a time.
-This is fundamental in languages like [Pony](github.com/ponylang/) and [Rust](https://www.rust-lang.org).
+This is fundamental in languages like [Pony](www.ponylang.io) and [Rust](https://www.rust-lang.org).
-This removes the need for dynamic consensus, as ownership provides static consensus, a single thread is responsible for deallocating an object.
+This removes the need for dynamic consensus.
+Ownership provides static consensus, a single thread is responsible for deallocating an object.
-The ownership can transfer, but ownership transfer is a two party consensus, not a global consensus problem.
+Static ownership is transferable, but such a transfer is a two-party consensus problem rather than a global consensus problem.
 Thus much easier to implement efficiently.

 We view Verona as giving up on concurrent mutation as a necessary step for scalable memory management.